Business Analysis Definition - Invensis Learning

 So, now you guys know what business analysis means.
 Different governing bodies such as the International Institute of Business Analysis (IIBA), Project Management Institute (PMI), and British Computer Society (BCS) have helped to standardize the Business Analysis profession.
 Let’s take a look at the BA definitions from these groups that are setting current standards.

-According to IIBA, International Institute of Business Analysis, “Business Analysis is the practice of enabling change in an organizational context, by defining needs and recommending solutions that deliver value to stakeholders.”
+According to the IIBA International Institute of Business Analysis, “Business Analysis is the practice of enabling change in an organizational context by defining needs and recommending solutions that deliver value to stakeholders.”

 According to PMI, Project Management Institute, “Business Analysis is Identifying business needs.
 Recommending relevant solutions.
 Working with stakeholders to elicit requirements.
 Analyzing, defining, documenting, and managing requirements.”